Important Technical Notes

 The whitish kinks occur when PVC is unfolded in a cold state.
 This does not affect the function.
 Since PVC is a thermoplastic, the kinks will reharmonize when exposed to sunlight (heat).
 The kinks can also be smoothed with the help of a hair dryer.
 Use a hairdryer with heat level 3 and a workshop dryer with heat level 1, and always make sure that the PVC is not overheated.
 Finally, rub the kinks lightly with ethyl ester, see video.

-The sun's UV radiation is getting stronger and stronger.
-Prolonged exposure to UV radiation can burn the PVC skin within a short period of time.
-If the boat is stored on deck, in any position, or permanently hanging on the davits, it is imperative to protect the boat from UV radiation with a cover or chaps.
+UV radiation from the sun is getting stronger and stronger.
+Continuous exposure to UV radiation can burn the PVC skin within a short time.
+A thin layer of cloud or fog hardly weakens the UV radiation and can even have an intensifying effect due to the reflection of UV radiation from the water or ground.
+If the boat is stored on deck, regardless of its position, or is permanently attached to the davits, it is essential to protect the boat from UV radiation with a cover or chaps.
 The covers are available as standard for all models.
-The chaps must be specially made, as the valves, D-rings and handles are positioned slightly differently on each boat.
-For the chaps, it is advisable to contact a local sailmaker so that the cuts can be made directly on the boat for a precise fit.
+The chaps must be customised, as the valves, D-rings and handles are positioned slightly differently on each boat.
+We recommend contacting a local sailmaker for the chaps so that they can be cut to size directly on the boat.

 Oar Holder - Ball Head Nut